-NEW YORK, June 18, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Ubiquiti Inc. (“Ubiquiti” or the “Company”) (NYSE: UI) securities from January 11, 2021 through March 30, 2021, inclusive (the “Class Period”).
-Investors have until July 19, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.
+NEW YORK, Dec.
+03, 2021 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the Central District of California on behalf of those who (a) acquired Owlet, Inc. (“Owlet” or the “Company”) (NYSE: OWLT) securities from March 31, 2021 through October 4, 2021, inclusive (the “Class Period”); and/or (b) held Sandbridge Acquisition Corporation (“Sandbridge”) common stock as of June 1, 2021 and were eligible to vote at Sandbridge’s special meeting on July 14, 2021.
+Investors have until January 18, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Kirby McInerney LLP is a New York-based plaintiffs’ law firm concentrating in securities, antitrust, whistleblower, and consumer litigation.
 The firm’s efforts on behalf of shareholders in securities litigation have resulted in recoveries totaling billions of dollars.
 Additional information about the firm can be found at Kirby McInerney LLP’s website: http://www.kmllp.com.

 This press release may be considered Attorney Advertising in some jurisdictions under the applicable law and ethical rules.